 - a.
-Develop and confirm agreement with government and the GLA, backed by public campaigning, to radically increase delivery, through: - New models for subsidy, finance and shared ownership that work for London - Collaborative solutions and incentives to increase the total capacity and skills of staff in the sector - Improvements in bringing forward land and financing arrangements, working across the public sector estate - Significantly improved solutions to front load delivery of social infrastructure (e.g. schools, health facilities etc) - Devolved influence on improvements to the health estate - b.
+Develop and confirm agreement with government and the GLA, backed by public campaigning, to radically increase delivery and stimulate CV-19 industry recovery, through: - i.
+New models for subsidy, finance and shared ownership that work for London. - Collaborative solutions and incentives to increase the total capacity and skills of staff in the sector. - iii.
+Improvements in bringing forward land and financing arrangements, working across the public sector estate. - iv.
+Significantly improved solutions to front load delivery of social infrastructure (e.g. schools, health facilities etc). - v.
+Devolved influence on improvements to the health estate. - b.
 Ensure delivery of the PLACE project and make the case for further expansion in modular delivery. - c.
-Negotiate greater collaboration from G15 that increases housing delivery and reduces temporary accommodation pressures on London boroughs
+Negotiate greater collaboration from G15 that increases housing delivery and reduces temporary accommodation pressures on London boroughs.

-2 Ensuring Londoners live in safe, good quality and fit for purpose homes - regardless of tenure.
+9.2 Ensuring Londoners live in safe, good quality and fit for purpose homes - regardless of tenure